apache/airflow/UPDATING.md

 see a deprecation warning.
 The old import paths can be abandoned in the future.

 ### Migration Guide from Experimental API to Stable API v1
+In Airflow 2.0, we added the new REST API.
+Experimental API still works, but support may be dropped in the future.
-If your application is still using the experimental API, it is important to consider migrating to the stable API so that your application continues to work.
+If your application is still using the experimental API, you should consider migrating to the stable API.

 The stable API exposes many endpoints available through the webserver.
 Here are the differences between the two endpoints that will help you migrate from the